-The smell of a leather jacket, the sight of tacky-looking cowboy boots on someone’s feet; are all common sights in our modern society.
+The smell of a leather jacket and the sight of tacky-looking cowboy boots on someone’s feet; are all common sights in our modern society.

-Eventually, people learned how to make shoes, bags, and furniture from different hides, which would eventually lead to using only cowhide to produce both full-grain and suede leathers due to their durability against weathering conditions such as rainstorms and snow.
+Eventually, people learned how to make shoes, bags, and furniture from different hides, leading to using only cowhide to produce full-grain and suede leathers due to their durability against weathering conditions such as rainstorms and snow.

 However, now that there is a rising concern about the ethics behind animal slaughter for human needs and wants, vegetarians/vegans have been a vocal minority in the past few years.

 This took place not only in America but all over the world as big military powers used this resource during those times to make uniforms for the soldiers, jackets for pilots, and even the parachutes from which they jumped out of planes.

 Even in the modern-day, companies use leather to make shoes because it’s incredibly durable.

 For example, let’s say an individual was going out on a date with someone who has no interest in wearing leather simply because seeing animal skins being used disgusts them.
 What are they to do?

-For this particular situation, I believe it would be in the best interest of that individual to either wear something they feel is more ethical than leather or to simply talk with their date about why wearing something such as a leather belt is ethically okay for them because being vegan/vegetarian isn’t everyone’s cup of tea.
+For this particular situation, I believe it would be in the best interest of that individual to either wear something they feel is more ethical than leather or to talk with their date about why wearing something such as a leather belt is ethically okay for them because being vegan/vegetarian isn’t everyone’s cup of tea.

-And if you’re going out on a date and don’t feel comfortable in sandals because your feet will be touching the same material as the chair or ground; do something about it such as wearing different shoes or bringing along extra ones which are more suited for that scenario.
+And if you’re going out on a date and don’t feel comfortable in sandals because your feet will be touching the same material as the chair or ground, do something about it, such as wearing different shoes or bringing extra ones more suited for that scenario.

-After all, if they really wanted to be respectful towards a variety of religions and cultures around the world; they should keep their personal beliefs to themselves out of respect.
+After all, if they want to be respectful towards a variety of religions and cultures around the world, they should keep their personal beliefs to themselves out of respect.

-All in all, the point I’m trying to make is: if you want to wear something made from leather such as a leather jacket or a leather messenger bag, do so because it’s comfortable for you.
+All in all, the point I’m trying to make is: if you want to wear something made from leather, such as a leather jacket or a leather messenger bag, do so because it’s comfortable for you.

-I hope this article sheds some light on the subject for those who are interested but don’t know enough about why we use leather in various areas such as fashion and clothing manufacture.
+I hope this article sheds some light on the subject for those interested but don’t know enough about why we use leather in various areas such as fashion and clothing manufacture.